 The crucifixion of the Son of God was, and is, the most important and central event in God’s Plan for All for the Universal Salvation of the whole world.
 So, it was for the sake of the whole world that Father God spoke directly to the world from heaven, at the time of Jesus’s crucifixion.
 Apart from these two unique occasions, no man has heard Father God’s voice, and of course, no man has ever seen His form, except the Son of God, Jesus Christ.

 The Bible does say that one day all men will see Father God face-to-face, but it will only be at the creation of the Eternal Kingdom of God of the New Heaven and the New Earth.
-This is when our invisible Father God, Yahweh Elohim, will come down from His current dwelling place in heaven to dwell with all men on this earth after it has been refined and cleansed during the Great White Throne Judgement Age to become the New Heaven and the New Earth (Revelation 21:1-4 and 22:4).
+This is when our invisible Father God, Yahweh Elohim, will come down from His current dwelling place in heaven to dwell with all men on this earth after it has been refined and cleansed during the Lake of Fire Judgement Age to become the New Heaven and the New Earth (Revelation 21:1-4 and 22:4).
 This will happen only after all things on earth and in heaven have been reconciled, without a single exception, to Father God through Christ’s finished work on the cross for the salvation of the whole world (Colossians 1:15-20).

 The important and profound truth of the Bible that we all need to understand is that Father God, Yahweh Elohim, spoke to and visibly related to men only through His only begotten Son, Yeshua Elohim, the pre-incarnate Jesus Christ, throughout the Old Testament.
 People like Adam, Abel, Noah, Abraham, Moses, David and the prophets of Israel did not have any direct access to Father God; however, they did have indirect access to Father God through God the Son who represented His invisible Father God and was His Spokesperson.